 Eden (“pleasure”) played his part as well to symbolize the pleasure and joy we experience in our revived relationship with Jehovah.
 That pleasure encourages us to be like Shimri (“vigilant”), awakening in us the importance of staying vigilant for Christ’s sake so we won’t give place to the devil (Ephesians 4:27).
 With that vigilance, Jeiel (“God sweeps away”) enters in as God sweeps away our worries and any sin which does easily beset us (Hebrews 12:1).

 As all of those elements take place, Zechariah (“Jehovah remembers”) and Mattaniah (“gift of Jehovah”) add to the mix since Jehovah remembers our humble and active responses to him, giving us various gifts to move us forward on his path of revival.
-That keeps of mindful that Jehiel, “God lives” in us since we are his temple, bringing us into his perfection so we can be like Shimei (“renowned”), well-known and respected in God’s kingdom as our rewards pile up in heaven with a few glimpses of those rewards manifesting here on earth.
+That keeps us mindful that Jehiel, “God lives” in us since we are his temple, bringing us into his perfection so we can be like Shimei (“renowned”), well-known and respected in God’s kingdom as our rewards pile up in heaven with a few glimpses of those rewards manifesting here on earth.

 It is truly then that we are Shemaiah, “heard by Jehovah”, as his eyes run to and fro throughout the earth to show himself strong on our behalf (2 Chronicles 16:9).
 And just as our revival began with Jehovah’s strength (“Hezekiah”), it will continue when we proclaim to ourselves “my strength is of God”, which is the meaning of Uzziel, the last man mentioned as part of Hezekiah’s revival team.